JP-Alchemy/Discord-Attendance-Tracker/README.md

 Run Any of the .Bat files to execute the desired task:
 - `_BuildAndUpload.bat`: Builds the code and uploads and installs to the server as well as runs the server for you!
-- `_ResetServer.bat`: Reset/Restart the server and clears the Cache.
+- `_ResetServer.bat`: Reset/Restarts the server and clears the Cache.
-- `_StopServer.bat`: Simple stops the server from running.
+- `_StopServer.bat`: Simply stops the server from running.